wenkokke/paper-prioritise-the-best-variation/lmcs/response.md

   The authors: The main difficulty was due to the fact that PGV has to track starting & ending priorities, rather than just [whichever PCP stores], but we were aided in this by the work by Padovani & Novara.
 We added the following passage:

   > We cannot straightforwardly adapt the priority typing from PCP to PGV, as PGV adds higher-order functions.
-Instead, the priority typing for PGV follow the work by Padovani and Novara~\cite{padovaninovara15}.
+Instead, the priority typing for PGV follow the work by Padovani and Novara.

 - page 4: In your presentation of types, I wondered if there are any well-formedness conditions on priority bounds.